MINJUNKWAK/minjunkwak.github.io/_pages/about.md

 ## I am..

-- Software Engineering Intern in Google.
+- Former Software Engineering Intern in Google.
-- Majoring in electronics & electrical engineering in Korea University.
+- Graduated from electronics & electrical engineering in Korea University.
 - A former sergeant in U.S army as a KATUSA(Korean Augmentation to the United States Army).
 - Former [TEDxKoreaUniversity](https://www.ted.com/tedx/events?autocomplete_filter=TEDxKoreaUniversity&when=past) Organizer.
 - Former Project manager in Samsung SDS sGen Club.